 A Local Health Board v JK [2019] EWHC 67 (Fam), Lieven J

 Instructed by a Local Health Board in an application relating to the future medical treatment of JK.
-JK was a prisoner on remand for the alleged murder of a family member and a restricted patient under section 48 MHA 1983.
+JK was a prisoner on remand for the alleged murder of a family member.
+He was a restricted patient under section 48 MHA 1983.
 He was refusing to eat and wished to die.
-The case was described by the court as ‘very difficult’ due to the overlapping legal frameworks of the MCA 2005, the MHA 1983 and the inherent jurisdiction of the High Court.
+The case was described by the court as “very difficult” due to the overlapping legal frameworks of the MCA 2005, the MHA 1983 and the inherent jurisdiction of the High Court.
 The court determined that the proposed treatment (which included force-feeding by way of nasogastric tube) was treatment within the scope of section 63 MHA 1983 as JK’s refusal to eat was a manifestation or symptom of his autistic spectrum disorder.
 JK’s consent was not therefore required for the medical treatment; which included force feeding.
 Emma was led by Michael Mylonas KC.
 Please see here for the Judgment.

-Instructed by the Official Solicitor on behalf of RW in an application relating to RW’s palliative care plan.
-Such issues had been considered by Mrs Justice Parker and the Court of Appeal where it had been determined (and upheld) that it was not in RW’s best interests to continue to receive CANH via a naso-gastric tube, but that he should receive end of life care at home.
+Instructed by the Official Solicitor (as litigation friend) on behalf of RW in an application concerning RW’s palliative care plan.
+Such issues had been considered by Parker J and the Court of Appeal where it had been determined (and upheld) that it was not in RW’s best interests to continue to receive CANH via a naso-gastric tube, but that he should receive end of life care at home.
 The CCG applied to court due to concerns regarding the management of RW’s condition at home.
-This included the unusual circumstance of RW’s necrotic leg (which self-detached), and the fact that RW had survived 10 months following the original decision.
+This included the unusual circumstance of RW’s necrotic leg (which had self-detached), and the fact that RW had survived 10 months following the original decision.
 The court held that although RW would have wished to die at home, that his son, PT, would continue to give him food and water which presented a real risk of asphyxiation and that RW required pain relief which was not accepted by PT.
-Mr Justice Hayden endorsed the CCG’s plan, as supported by the Official Solicitor, for RW to die peacefully either in hospital or a hospice.
+Hayden J endorsed the CCG’s plan, as supported by the Official Solicitor, for RW to die peacefully either in hospital or a hospice.
 Please see here for the Judgment and here for media coverage.

-Instructed by the Health Board in an application relating to serious medical treatment in the form of cataract surgery, vitrectomy and endolaser treatment of the retina under general anaesthetic in an attempt to control diabetic retinopathy to save MW’s sight.
+Instructed by the Health Board in an application relating to serious medical treatment in the form of cataract surgery, vitrectomy, and endolaser treatment of the retina under general anaesthetic in an attempt to control diabetic retinopathy to save MW’s sight.
 MW had a diagnosis of chronic delusional disorder (that she was pregnant) and diabetes.
-A manifestation of her delusion was that medication to treat her diabetes would harm her unborn child and she refused to take it.
+A manifestation of her delusion was that medication to treat her diabetes would harm her unborn child.
 A further complication was that MW did not speak English.
 The case also required consideration of the overlap between the MCA 2005 and the MHA 1983.
 Orders made.

 SS (by her litigation friend, JC) v NHS Leeds CCG and A Care Home [2018] EWCOP 40, Newton J